This is not a neutral reflection. It is a deliberate intervention.

 I am writing this after watching the recording of the event “Studying Translation in the Age of AI: Why and How”, organised by the University of Surrey.
 The event brought together academic scholars and institutional representatives, including the CEO of the Association of Translation Companies (ATC), Raisa McNab, who also serves as Secretary General of the European Union of Associations of Translation Companies (EUATC).
 The heads of the Chartered Institute of Linguists (CIOL) and the Institute of Translation and Interpreting (ITI) were also present.
 This post is a normative choice: an attempt to disrupt what I see as the growing normalisation of industry-aligned narratives within academic spaces and professional organisations, and to ensure that these dynamics cannot later be framed as unknown, unintended, or invisible.

 What I find particularly frustrating is that this is not new.
 I have had extended correspondence—and in some cases direct conversations—with several of the speakers.
 Yet the same framing persists.
-Across the event, the discussion focused on familiar concerns: the impact of AI and machine translation, the need for professional adaptability, and the importance of aligning education with industry needs.
+Across the event, the discussion focused on familiar concerns: the advancement of AI and machine translation, the need for professional adaptability, and the importance of aligning education with industry needs.
 These are not insignificant issues.
 But what is striking is not what is said—it is what is left out.
 There is very little sustained attention to the material conditions shaping translators’ lives: stagnant or declining pay, fragmented and insecure work, the effects of outsourcing (especially in public service contexts), and the growing power asymmetries between individual translators and large intermediaries who control work allocations.

 Most importantly, the discussion avoids asking the most basic questions: who benefits from the current structure of the industry, and who bears the cost?
 Who sets rates of pay?
 Who determines working conditions?
 Where does responsibility lie?